guettli/django-and-npm/README.md

 But since this URL is a redirect, it it better to use the target of the redirect.

-The CDN could get hacked, and the library could get replaced by evil code, you should use a tool like [srihash.org](https://www.srihash.org/) to calculate the hash.
+The CDN could get hacked, and the library could get replaced by evil code.
+You should use a tool like [srihash.org](https://www.srihash.org/) to calculate the hash.

 Result: